 Kevin Durant is one of the hobby's most popular players and a favorite for many collectors.
-Now with the Golden State Warriors, Durant is poised to take his rookie values to new heights thanks to his 2017 NBA championship.
+A superstar with the Golden State Warriors, Durant is poised to take his rookie values to new heights thanks to his championship success.
 Firmly establishing himself among the hobby elite, Kevin Durant rookie cards will move even higher if he can string together a few more titles.

 Starting with his early days in Seattle for the SuperSonics, Kevin Durant rookie cards (and later his sneakers) have been heavily collected.
 The face of the Oklahoma City Thunder for quite some time, Durant saw several losing seasons as he gained experience and a viable team was built around him.
 Although he was surrounded by talent in OKC, including Russell Westbrook, Kevin Durant elected to team up with the Warriors, and Steph Curry, for a better shot at a title.

 Now one of several notable NBA players that are exclusive to Panini products, this was not the case during Durant's rookie season in 2007-08.
 Therefore, there are over 30 Kevin Durant rookie cards across several brands and price ranges for collectors to pursue, with the very top selections documented below.

 The following Kevin Durant rookie cards include some of the best options available and all the main signed rookies.
 Regardless of design preference, collectors should be able to find several that would fit nicely in their collections.
 However, these cards stand above the rest and a few can get very, very pricey.

 Top Kevin Durant Rookie Cards

 Click the listings or images to shop for singles on eBay.